joshem96/RTA---Readme-Files/README.md

-# Ecommerce Tools Australia
+# Reseller Tools AU

-Welcome to the Ecommerce Tools Australia Chrome Extension!
-This extension is designed to simplify the process of gathering sales data from eBay and postage fees from Australia Post, along with other providing helpful features to make your processes within your ecommerce store more efficient and convenient.
+Welcome to the Reseller Tools AU Chrome Extension!
+This extension is designed to simplify the process of gathering sales data from eBay and postage fees from Australia Post, along with other helpful features to make your processes within your ecommerce store more efficient and convenient.

 ## Table of Contents